-Users of the gym do so at their own risk and you should only use the gym if you are medically fit to do so.
+Users of the gym need to attend a familiarisation session and complete a health declaration form before using the gym.
+Use of the gym is at your own risk and you should only use the gym if you are medically fit to do so.
 The College strongly recommends that you do not use the gym alone, in case of accidents.